 Surgery.
 Surgery is used to remove the lip cancer and a margin of healthy tissue that surrounds it.
 The surgeon then repairs the lip to allow for normal eating, drinking and speaking.
-Techniques to minimize scarring also are used.
+Techniques to reduce scarring also are used.

 For small lip cancers, repairing the lip after surgery may be a simple procedure.
 But for larger lip cancers, skilled plastic and reconstructive surgeons may be needed to repair the lip.
-Reconstructive surgery may involve moving tissue and skin to the face from another area of the body.
+Reconstructive surgery may involve moving tissue and skin to the face from another part of the body.

 Surgery for lip cancer may also involve removing cancerous lymph nodes in the neck.